borantula/wpstartersetup/wp-content/plugins/github-updater/README.md

 Optional headers `GitHub Access Token:` and `GitHub Branch:` are available but not required.

-The only extra character allowed in a URI is `-`.
-Let me know if there is a need for others.

 ## Branch Support

 To specify a branch that you would like to use for updating, just add a `GitHub Branch:` header.
-GitHub Updater will preferentially use a tag over a branch having the same or lesser version number.
-If the version number of the specified branch is greater then the update will pull from the branch and not from the tag.
+GitHub Updater will preferentially use a tag over a branch for updating.
+If you develop on `master` and are pushing tags, GitHub Updater will update to the newest tag.
+If there are no tags or the specified branch is not `master` GitHub Updater will use the specified branch for updating.

 The default state is either `GitHub Branch: master` or nothing at all.
 They are equivalent.

+If you want to update against branch of your repository other than `master` and have that branch push updates out to users make sure you specify the testing branch in a header, i.e. `GitHub Branch: develop`.
+When you want users to update against the release branch just have them manually change header back to `GitHub Branch: master` or remove it completely.
+Tags will be ignored when a branch other than `master` is specified.
+In this case I would suggest semantic versioning similar to the following, `<major>.<minor>.<patch>.<development>`.

 ## Filter Hooks

 There is a filter hook to set the number of hours for a transient to expire.
 You can add this to any plugin that you wish to override the default transient expiration.
-Add an appropriate function returning an integer of the number of hours before expiration of the transient.
+Add an appropriate integer to the anonymous function of the number of hours before expiration of the transient.
 Default is one hour.
 Usage as follows.

-    add_filter( 'github_updater_set_transient_hours', array( 'GitHub_Updater_GitHub_API', 'transient_hours' ) );
+    add_filter( 'github_updater_set_transient_hours', function() { return 3; } );

 ### NB - This does not work.
 Pull requests welcome.